 I have always been interested in computers.
 Growing up way back in the 1980s, my interest started with the Sinclair ZX Spectrum.

-I loved playing games such as Manic Miner and Skool Daze.
+I loved playing games such as Manic Miner, Jet Set Willy, and Skool Daze.
 It is hard to believe that such fantastic games were written to use less than 48k of memory.
 That is tiny by today's standards.

 This set the foundation for my academic achievements, and what is likely to be the entirety of my professional career in Information Technology.

 I completed a B.Sc.
-(Hons) Business Information Technology degree back in the late 1990s, where I achieved a 2:1 classification.
+Business Information Technology honours degree back in the late 1990s, where I achieved a 2:1 classification.
 This was a 4-year course, with a 12-month student work experience placement.

 I spent my year at Sellafield Ltd supporting project managers delivering technical infrastructure projects.
 One of the key skills I learned on this placement is report writing.

 Following the completion of my degree, I started my working life as an IT support officer for the National Health Service.
 More on this later.

-Fast forward a good few years and I successfully complete an M.Sc. in Computing for Commerce and Industry.
+Fast-forward a good few years and I complete an M.Sc. in Computing for Commerce and Industry.
 In working towards the master’s degree, I also attained the Postgraduate Certificate and Postgraduate Diploma in the same subject.

-I completed all Computing for Commerce and Industry courses in on top of a full-time job.
+I completed all Computing for Commerce and Industry courses on top of a full-time job.
 I was also fortunate to be sponsored by my employer.

 Yet, my reasoning was the M.Sc. complemented my bachelor of science degree more, which was focused on business.
 To be honest, I also enjoyed the challenge too.

 Academic work is a good grounding for undertaking research into specialist topics, and presenting your findings in writing that is easy to understand.
 I've taken all my years of academic experience and put it into practice throughout my site.